libavg/libavg/sphinxdoc/player.rst

             Toggles player stop upon escape keystroke.
 If stop is :py:const:`True` (the default), if player will halt playback when :kbd:`Esc` is pressed.

+        .. py:method:: useGLES(gles)

+            Chooses whether to use OpenGL ES or desktop OpenGL for rendering.
+            Must be called before :py:meth:`play`.

+            :param bool gles: :py:const:`True` if OpenGL ES should be used.

         .. py:classmethod:: get() -> Player